Skip to main content

 Learn More

-Also known as FUT8 Deficiency
+Also known as FUT8 deficiency

 A rare, multisystemic, inherited disorder caused by an abnormal enzyme which disrupts N-linked glycosylation.
 Symptoms manifest in infancy, including frequent seizures, hypotonia (low muscle tone), developmental delay, failure to thrive, skeletal abnormalities, facial dysmorphism (abnormal difference in structure), respiratory and intestinal problems, and brain, heart, kidney, and eye abnormalities.